IBM/itz-support-public/IBM-On-premise/IBM-On-premise-Runbooks/configure-second-disk.md

 dr-xr-xr-x.
 18 root root 252 Aug  8 16:21 ..
 ```

-There is one more step in order to get the filesystem to auto mount in case of a system reboot: add an entry in the /etc/fstab file.
+There is one more step in order to get the filesystem to auto mount in case of a system reboot: add an entry in the **/etc/fstab** file.

-First take a backup of the /etc/fstab file:
+:warning: First take a backup of the /etc/fstab file:

 ```shell
 $ sudo cp -p /etc/fstab /etc/fstab.bak